Valor AthleticsGo Valor Knights!

 In the Physical Education Department, the approach will be in the form of weekly instruction and monthly outcome-based assessments whereby a life-long love of fitness is instilled.
 The three areas of mind, body, and soul are addressed through gym lessons, skill-based instruction, and a circle of champions.
 In “Circle of Champions”, we will look at a passage of scripture, or learn about a high level athlete and how faith impacts their lives both on and off the playing field.
 As the state standards and national standards require Instruction is specific and developmentally appropriate in order to build success and accomplishment.
 In our VCSI curriculum there are three sections: K-2nd, 3rd-5th, Middle/High School.
 The second half of 2nd grade will transition to some 3rd grade activities.

 All middle and high school students taking PE will be required to purchase and wear PE Uniforms during PE class.
-Uniforms can be purchased at the link below and purchases should be made by the deadline date listed under Important Dates Tab.
+Uniforms can be purchased with our athletics department.
 This will ensure that your child will have appropriate PE attire by the first week of school.
 All ordered PE uniforms will be shipped in bulk to the school and handed out by the Athletic Department.

 The purpose of elementary sports is for students to develop an appreciation and enjoyment of the sport.
 Priorities at this level are to encourage participation and to build basic individual and team skills.
 Every athlete will be given equal opportunity to play minutes that will impact the game.
 Everyone should get an equal amount of participation time.
 The goal is to get as many elementary students involved as possible.
 Encouraging participation and building basic skills will develop a solid foundation for their athletic pursuits in the future.